 Welcome to our archive of news stories relevant to the project of fighting fashionable nonsense.
 The stories are drawn from the electronic pages of the world’s media.
 On this page, you’ll find links to those stories that have been featured on Butterflies and Wheels during the current year.
 At the bottom of the page, you’ll find links to separate archives of stories from previous years.

 We’re always pleased to hear about news stories that you think should be featured on Butterflies and Wheels.
 Just send an email here, if you want to point one out to us.

 A note about links

 Inevitably links go out of date.
 We suggest, therefore, that you make hard-copies of the stories that particularly interest you.

-Harvard profiles the pioneer of sociobiology.… Read the rest
+Paulin considers the mystery of Hazlitt’s neglect.… Read the rest

 Christian Conservatives set agenda in European stem cell research debate.… Read the rest